thirtythreedown/C0verwatch/README.md

-We really like Overwatch.
+tl;dr: We really like Overwatch.
 We really like Creative Commons.
 It was only a matter of time.

 Like it?
 Slap it on a tee-shirt, put it on a sticker at <a href="https://www.redbubble.com/people/thirtythreedown/works/28319205-happy-egg?asc=u">Red Bubble</a>.